hamed-shirbandi/TaskoMask/.github/README.md

 * [Learning By Doing (podcats)](https://topenddevs.com/podcasts/adventures-in-net/episodes/learning-by-doing-net-122)

 # Supporting
-We work hard to make something useful for .NET community, so please give a star ⭐ if this project helped you!
-We need your support by giving a star or contributing or sharing this project with anyone who can benefit from it.
+We are dedicated to creating a valuable resource for the .NET community.
+If this project has been beneficial to you, please consider showing your support by giving it a ⭐ star.
+Your support is crucial, whether through starring the project, contributing, or sharing it with anyone who can benefit.
+You can also join the conversation on Twitter by using the hashtag [#taskomask](https://twitter.com/search?q=%23taskomask).

 # Author & License
-This project is developed by [Hamed Shirbandi](https://github.com/hamed-shirbandi) under [MIT](https://github.com/hamed-shirbandi/TaskoMask/blob/master/LICENSE) licensed.
+This project is authored by [Hamed Shirbandi](https://github.com/hamed-shirbandi) and is licensed under the [MIT](https://github.com/hamed-shirbandi/TaskoMask/blob/master/LICENSE) License.
+You can find Hamed across various online platforms, and please don't hesitate to reach out if you have any questions or inquiries.
-Find Hamed around the web and feel free to ask your questions.

 <a href="https://www.linkedin.com/in/hamed-shirbandi"><img alt="LinkedIn" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/LinkedIn-v2.png" width="35"></a><a href="https://www.instagram.com/hamedshirbandi"><img alt="Instagram" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/Instagram-v2.png" width="35"></a><a href="https://github.com/hamed-shirbandi"><img alt="GitHub" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/GitHub-v2.png" width="35"></a><a href="https://medium.com/@hamed.shirbandi"><img alt="Medium" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/Medium-v2.png" width="35"></a><a href="https://www.nuget.org/profiles/hamed-shirbandi"><img alt="Nuget" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/Nuget-v3.png" width="35"></a><a href="mailto:hamed.shirbandi@gmail.com"><img alt="Email" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/Email-v2.png" width="35"></a><a href="https://t.me/hamed_shirbandi"><img alt="Telegram" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/Telegram-v2.png" width="35"></a><a href="https://twitter.com/hamed_shirbandi"><img alt="Twitter" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/Twitter-v2.png" width="35"></a>